compass-stc/StructuralGT/doc/source/reference/addingcppscripts.rst

 Python Wrapper Method
 =====================

-This is the called by the user and should be a method of a :class:`Compute` subclass.
-These methods should create a deep copy of the graph, to pass to the C++ script.
+This is called by the user and should be a method of a :class:`Compute` subclass.
+These methods should create a deep copy of the graph to pass to the C++ script.
 The graph is passed to the C++ script via its pointer, which can be accessed from igraph's :meth:`_raw_pointer` method.

 Cython Module
 =============